AdobeDocs/experience-cloud.en/help/mobile-android-implementation/analytics.md

 ### Track a State without Data

->[!NOTE] If you completed the lessons to implement Target's VEC, you will have some additional code in the viewDidLoad() function which is not shown in the screenshots of this exercise.
-This is expected and meant to provide focus on the task at hand.

 1. With the sample app open in Android Studio, go to BookingViewController.swift, and in the viewDidLoad() function, add a trackState method call
 1. Set the `state name` to "Home Screen"
 1. Instead of adding any extra data, add `nil` as a placeholder in the method call